 - The basis of the Paleo Diet is that it eliminates grains (including popcorn and rice), beans and legumes, dairy (except butter and ghee), vegetable oils, refined sugar and artificial sweeteners (except pure leaf stevia), iodized table salt, and processed, hydrogenated and refined foods.

-These are replaced with things like honey, maple syrup and sugar, coconut sugar and nectar, date sugar, molasses, olive oil, avocado oil, coconut oil, macadamia oil, walnut oil, Paleo mayonnaise and shortening, coconut milk and cream, almond milk, Paleo baking flours such as almond, cassava, coconut and hazelnut flours, arrowroot powder and tapioca starch.
+- These foods are replaced with things like honey, maple syrup and sugar, coconut sugar and nectar, date sugar and syrup, molasses, olive oil, avocado oil, coconut oil, macadamia oil, walnut oil, Paleo mayonnaise and shortening, coconut milk and cream, almond milk, Paleo baking flours such as almond, cassava, coconut and hazelnut flours, arrowroot powder and tapioca starch.